azmozaffari/StableDiffusion/README.md

 # Ads Generator

-The goal of this project is to generate ads about specific items using the general StableDiffusion model.
-In this project, instead of describing the scene by the text (prompt), I use a sample scene image as a description.
-The model is supposed to use the sample given scene image and recreate the scene and add the item that we are going to make ad about.
-This project is for whome that find prompting as a chore!
+The goal of this project is to generate advertisement images about specific brand items using StableDiffusion model.
+Generative models like SD usually are general-purpose models and are not trained to reproduce specific brand items.
+Then the first challenge in this project is to fine-tune the model with a few samples that still can reproduce high-quality images.
+The next challenge is prompting.
+Sometimes to reach an acceptable result, we really should know how to ask the model by a good prompting.

-I have used [DreamBooth](https://github.com/google/dreambooth) approach to retrain a StableDiffusion model with few samples of the specific item that I have.
+To address the first challenge, I have used [DreamBooth](https://github.com/google/dreambooth) approach to retrain a StableDiffusion model with few samples of the specific item.
 Here my samples are DARA&SARA doll.
 The fine-tuned StableDiffusion model is capable of generating the items.

+To address the second challenge, instead of describing the scene by the text (prompt), I use a sample scene image as a description.
+The model is supposed to use the sample given scene image and recreate the scene while adding the brand item into.
+This project is for those who find prompting a chore!

 Given the sample scene image and prompting shortly like DARA&SARA doll, I am capable of creating new images with the theme of the given scene image.